A Nekrasov-Okounkov formula for Macdonald polynomials: Introduction

 see Proposition~\ref{Prop_fnm}.
-We determine a number of hidden symmetries of $f_{n,m}$, conjecture its polynomiality, and show that, up to a trivial factor, $\lim_{n,m\to\infty} f_{n,m}$ is given by the product side of \eqref{Eq_qtNO}, thus proving Theorem~\ref{Thm_main}.
-In Section~\ref{Sec_cases} we discuss a number of special cases of the $q,t$-Nekrasov--Okounkov formula, as well as a close link between our work and that of Iqbal, Koz\c{c}az and Shabbir \cite{IKS10} on the topological vertex formalism.
-In the appendix we give an alternative proof of the $q,t$-Nekrasov--Okounkov formula, suggested to us by Jim Bryan, which is based on Waelder's equivariant Dijkgraaf--Moore--Verlinde--Verlinde (DMVV) formula for the Hilbert scheme of points in the plane \cite{Waelder08}.
+We determine a number of hidden symmetries of $f_{n,m}$, conjecture its polynomiality, and show that up to the factor $(uq;q,t)_{\infty}$ the limit $\lim_{n,m\to\infty} f_{n,m}$ is given by the product side of \eqref{Eq_qtNO}, thus proving Theorem~\ref{Thm_main}.
+Then, in Section~\ref{Sec_cases} we discuss a number of special cases of the $q,t$-Nekrasov--Okounkov formula, as well as a close link between our work and that of Iqbal, Koz\c{c}az and Shabbir \cite{IKS10} on the topological vertex formalism.
+Finally, in the appendix we give an alternative proof of the $q,t$-Nekrasov--Okounkov formula, suggested to us by Jim Bryan, which is based on Waelder's equivariant Dijkgraaf--Moore--Verlinde--Verlinde (DMVV) formula for the Hilbert scheme of points in the plane \cite{Waelder08}.